 The creation of the Boomerang is no mystery.
 Continuous significant evidence has placed the Boomerang in the hands of aboriginal people for over 30,000 years.
-Partial evidence does not over weigh the continuous knowledge of Aerodynamics and attributes to create this ancient tool and weapon as seen “demonstrated” by aboriginal people.
+Partial evidence does not outweigh the continuous knowledge of this ancient tool and weapon as seen “demonstrated” by the Original people of Australia.

 - The Boomerang stands above the title of only Projectile object.

-- Boomerangs found around the world have no significant attributes and continuous evidence of creation to be classed as Boomerangs
+- Boomerangs found around the world have no significant attributes and continuous evidence and knowledge of such a creation to be classed as Boomerangs

 - Mammoth’s tusk vs Preserved Wood?

-- The number 7 Boomerang and returning Boomerang are unique to Australia, backed by continuous evidence.
+- The number 7 Boomerang and returning Boomerang are unique to Australia, backed by continuous and demonstrated evidence.

-- Aboriginal people have Cultural connection to the Boomerang
+- Aboriginal people have a Cultural connection to the Boomerang

-- The returning Boomerang would have been used more than 30,000 years ago in Australia.
+- The returning Boomerang has been used for more than 30,000 years in Australia.

 What is a Projectile Object?